AcademySoftwareFoundation/OpenRV/docs/build_system/config_windows.md

 ### Ninja

+A large part of the RV build on Windows uses Ninja.
 To use Ninja on MSYS, you must add **msys64/mingw64/bin** to your PATH.
-Ninja is installed as a dependency for `meson`.
+Ninja is installed as a dependency for `meson` hence it doesn't need to be manually installed.

 ### CMake